 A built-in heavy ad blocker will appear in the Chrome browser

-Google has decided to add a built-in ad blocker to its Chrome browser.
-Truth,
+Google has decided to add a built-in ad blocker to its proprietary Chrome browser.
+Is it true,

 What will block